CarolynMcNabb/GBGABA_pilot_analysis/Relaxometry/README.md

 ```

 ## 1.3.
 Get brain extracted T1 by using mask from HD-BET
-This step should be conducted using the VM (Ubuntu).
+This step should be conducted using the NeuroDebian VM (Ubuntu), or wherever FSL is installed. <br/>
 In the Ubuntu terminal, type:
 ```
 1.3_mask_t1.sh
 ```

-#### Now the data are ready for co-registraton and segmentation
+**Now the data are ready for co-registraton and segmentation**

 ## 1.4.
 Create a group template based on GBGABA participants' data using ANTs
 Recommendation is to use about 10 participants' data to create the group template (allegedly, adding more than this doesn't actually improve the template but feel free to try!)

 This step uses antsMultivariateTemplateConstruction.sh (N.B.
 I read a thread where this version performs better than antsMultivariateTemplateConstruction2.sh and so am going with the older version for now) - this can be reviewed later.

-#### Before running this step, you need to select 10 good looking T1 images that you want to use to create the template.
-All images to be added to the template should be in the same directory, and this script should be invoked from that directory.
+**Before running this step, you need to select 10 good looking T1 images that you want to use to create the template.
+All images to be added to the template should be in the same directory, and this script should be invoked from that directory.**<br/>
-In the ubuntu terminal, type:
+In any Ubuntu terminal, type:
 ```
 1.4.0_mkdir_template.sh
 ```

-### To do: This can be run using SLURM on the cluster [-c 5]
+**To do: This can be run using SLURM on the cluster [-c 5] BUT, the ANTS module is not available on the cluster yet**

-In the Vanilla VM, load ANTs module and run antsMultivariateTemplateConstruction.sh - Note, this takes ages without SLURM.
+In the Vanilla VM (or wherever ANTs is installed), load ANTs module and run antsMultivariateTemplateConstruction.sh - Note, this takes ages without SLURM.<br/>
+In the Vanilla VM Ubuntu terminal, type:
 ```
 1.4.1_construct_template.sh
 ```